 Proper Dental Care For Your Child’s Teeth

 As your child's teeth erupt, be sure to examine them every two weeks, looking for lines and discoloration that may be caused by decay.
 Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes after feeding or eating.
 We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.

 Brushing can be fun, and your child should brush as soon as the first tooth arrives.
 When a baby's tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
-For children younger than two, do not use fluoride toothpaste unless advised to do so by Dr. Barba or other healthcare professional.
+For children younger than two, do not use fluoride toothpaste unless advised to do so by your Manasquan dentist, Dr. Barba, or other healthcare professionals.
 We suggest reviewing proper tooth brushing procedures with your child.

 Flossing is also a part of good oral hygiene habits, and Dr. Barba will discuss with you the right time to start flossing.
 If you notice signs of decay, contact our Manasquan dental office immediately.

-Your child should visit Dr. Barba every six months for regular dental cleanings and checkups.
+Your child should visit with a top dentist in NJ like Dr. Barba every six months for regular dental cleanings and checkups.
 We recommend fluoride treatments twice a year along with cleanings to keep teeth their strongest.
 Tooth sealants are also recommended because they “seal” the deep grooves in your child's teeth, preventing decay from forming in these hard-to-reach areas.
-Sealants last for several years, but will be monitored at your child's regular checkups.
+Sealants last for several years but will be monitored at your child's regular checkups.

 Convenient Online Scheduling

 The first step toward achieving a beautiful, healthy smile is to schedule an appointment.
 Click on the “Schedule Appointment” button for convenient online scheduling!